 Only have 2 weeks to spend in Thailand?
 You're not alone!
 Though many people you'll meet in Southeast Asia will boast their seemingly never-ending travel plans, you can certainly get a good taste of the country in a short amount of time.

-If you have less than 2 weeks though, we would strongly recommend choosing either the north of the country or the south Thailand beaches.
+If you have less than 2 weeks in Thailand though, we would strongly recommend choosing either the north of the country or the south Thailand beaches.
 Visiting both can be done in a time crunch, but it'll feel rushed and will include some long travel days.

 We’ve had numerous readers and friends reach out asking where to go in Thailand and where are the best islands in Thailand.
 Most of them had a few things in common:

 So we gave the people what they asked for!
-Below, you will find a sample itinerary that includes some of the more sought-after destinations and experiences around Bangkok and in the southern region Thailand – seeing the famous beach at Maya Bay, rock climbing over the ocean, partying 'til dawn at Full Moon, and yes, playing with elephants.
+Below, you will find a sample Thailand itinerary that includes some of the more sought-after destinations and experiences around Bangkok and in the southern region Thailand – seeing the famous beach at Maya Bay, rock climbing over the ocean, partying 'til dawn at Full Moon, and yes, playing with elephants.
 It's a perfect guide for anyone's first trip to the "land of smiles".

-We followed this itinerary almost to the "T" with Ben's sister, Shannon, and her now-fiancé (SPOILER ALERT!!!
+We followed this itinerary almost to the "T" with Ben's sister, Shannon, and her now-husband (SPOILER ALERT!!!
 There was a proposal on this trip!
 Read on to see the very picturesque place they got engaged while in Thailand!).